crate/cratedb-guide/docs/integrate/tableau/index.md

 :::

-- [Connecting to CrateDB from Tableau with JDBC] and [Using CrateDB with Tableau] will guide you through the process of setting it Tableau correctly with CrateDB.
+- [Connecting to CrateDB from Tableau with JDBC] and [Using CrateDB with Tableau] will guide you through the process of setting up Tableau correctly with CrateDB.
 - The [CrateDB Tableau Connector] unlocks advanced SQL functionality and resolves compatibility issues beyond standard usage.